 Stay at Yogi Bear’s Jellystone Park Camp-Resort at Lake Eufaula for endless activities, comfortable cabins and great food all ages will love, or try the Marval Family Camping Resort in Gore for the perfect place to have a cook out, fish and swim close to Lake Tenkiller.

 Witness a Shakespearean play amidst Oklahoma's serene summer breezes during an outdoor performance by Oklahoma’s Shakespeare in the Park.
-Head to downtown Oklahoma City's Myriad Gardens Water Stage to see local actors bring the works of history's best playwright to life surrounded by breathtaking garden scenes.
+Head to Oklahoma City's Paseo Arts District to see local actors bring the works of history's best playwright to life surrounded by a breathtaking garden amphitheater.